 As I turn to leave, feeling a new appreciation for produce, I notice what’s in the next glass box, poised delicately on a pedestal: it is a preserved pork chop on a platter.

-Guest post and photographs (except for the jade cabbage, which is taken from the National Palace Museum’s website) by Kristin Mock.
+Guest post and photographs (except for the jade cabbage, which is taken from the National Palace Museum’s website) by Kristin Winet.
 Also, a special thanks to the Taiwan Tourism Board for sponsoring this trip to Taiwan.